Texas panhandle

+Features

 West of the Caprock Escarpment and north and south of the Canadian River breaks, the surface of the Llano Estacado is rather flat.
 South of the city of Amarillo, the level terrain gives way to Palo Duro Canyon, the second-largest canyon in the United States.
 This colorful canyon was carved by the Prairie Dog Town Fork Red River, a tributary of the Red River.
 North of Amarillo lies Lake Meredith, a reservoir created by Sanford Dam constructed on the main stem of the Canadian River.
 Lake Meredith and the Ogallala Aquifer are the primary sources of fresh water in this semi-arid region of the High Plains.

 I-40 passes through the Panhandle, and also passes through Amarillo.
 The freeway passes through Deaf Smith, Oldham, Potter, Carson, Gray, Donley, and Wheeler counties.